rcmhunt71/ML_Notez/OriginalNotes.md

 | Mode of calculation | Measuring accuracy | Measurement of root mean square (RMS) error |

 ### REGRESSION
-* Regression - predict a continuous [1] numerical value (Y) based X [2]. --> How much will that house sell for?
+* Regression - predict a continuous numerical value (Y) based X (Tensor). --> How much will that house sell for?

 * *Possible Algorithms:*
   1. Linear Regression (LR)
   1. Logistic Regression
   1. Polynomial Regression
   1. Random forest
   1. Stepwise Regression
   1. Support Vector Regression (SVR)
   1. Ridge Regression
   1. Lasso Regression

 #### *LINEAR REGRESSION*
 1. **CONTINUOUS** means there aren't any gaps (discontinuities) in the value that Y can assume; versus **DISCRETE** variables, on the other hand, can only take on a finite number of values.